jorgesolebur/CumulusCI/docs/add_application_profile_action_overrides.md

-# AddProfileActionOverrides Task
+# add_applications_profile_action_overrides Task

 ## Overview

-The `AddProfileActionOverrides` task allows you to add or update `profileActionOverrides` in Salesforce CustomApplication metadata files.
+The `add_applications_profile_action_overrides` task allows you to add or update `profileActionOverrides` in Salesforce Custom Application metadata files.
 This is useful for customizing how different profiles interact with standard Salesforce actions (View, Edit, New, etc.) by redirecting them to custom Lightning pages, Visualforce pages, or Lightning components.

 ## Task Class